jmbluethner/lama/README.md

 I've used xPaw's Source Server Query to make this work: https://github.com/xPaw/PHP-Source-Query
 Check him out too!
 ## Developing-Process
-All my test-runs, as well as troubleshooting, take(s) / took place on either my Laptop (Acer Helios 300), or one of my Dell Poweredge R710's at home.
+All my test-runs, as well as troubleshooting, take(s) / took place on either my Laptop (Acer Predator Helios 300), or one of my Dell Poweredge R710's at home.
 Both systems use VMs, which are running on Debian 9, 64 bit with Apache2 and PHP 7.3.
 I used an external SQL Database, hosted by Manitu.de, for all of my tests.
 You can check out https://www.manitu.de if you need Webhosting for your project(s), I recommend them!